uncharted-distil/distil-dev-es/README.md

 ## Customization

 `./server/config.sh` contains parameters for modifying the input dataset list.
 The datasets must be stored in the location specified by `DATA_DIR` as sub-folders in the D3M format.
-The `DATASETS` varaible needs to be set to indicate the sub-directores to be included in the ingest.
+The `DATASETS` variable needs to be set to indicate the sub-directores to be included in the ingest.